MiggyL/JS-ETH-PROOF/README.md

 - To get started with the `MyToken` contract, you'll need to use the [Remix's Solidity IDE](https://remix.ethereum.org/).
 - Once you are on the Remix website, create a new file named `MyToken` in the `contracts` directory and it must be saved as a .sol file extension (MyToken.sol).
+- Copy and paste the `MyToken` contract code into the `MyToken.sol` file.
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.26;